shadax1/word_count/README.md

 Sublime Text plugin written in Python that counts specific words, given by the user, from text or a file.

 ## How to use?
-By simply using `Count Specific Words` from the command palette, a panel on the right will show up and the user can then enter words to be counted.
+By using `Count Specific Words` from the command palette, a panel on the right will show up and the user can then enter words to be counted.
 It's also possible to copy all words with their counters into the clipboard and sort words in an ascending or descending order from the command palette.

 ![cp](https://github.com/shadax1/word_count/blob/main/screenshots/command%20palette.png?raw=true)